What you do next matters.

 Editor’s note – I have since created a longer version of this to include more about the process of reaching agreement.
 You can see that article here.

-One thought on “Rough example of a coaching contract
+One response to “Rough example of a coaching contract”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.